idaholab/moose/framework/doc/content/syntax/Constraints/index.md

   lower dimensional block on the secondary face
 - `secondary_variable`: Primal variable on the secondary side of the mortar interface (lives on the interior elements)
-- `master_variable`: Primal variable on the master side of the mortar interface (lives on the interior elements).
-Most often `secondary_variable` and `master_variable` will correspond to the same variable
+- `primary_variable`: Primal variable on the primary side of the mortar interface (lives on the interior elements).
+Most often `secondary_variable` and `primary_variable` will correspond to the same variable
 - `compute_lm_residuals`: Whether to compute Lagrange Multiplier residuals.
 This will automatically be set to false if a `variable` parameter is not supplied.
 Other cases where the user may want to set this to false is when a